 4. The careful science of pricing

-There's a theory that if your product has lower price than your competitors, the buyers will pick your product.
-This isn't true.
+There’s a theory that if your product has a lower price than your competitors, the buyers will pick your product.
+This isn’t true.
 It is much more important to focus on increasing your perceived value rather than lowering your cost.
 People recognize good value and are willing to pay for it.
-They also feel more confident in their choice if the price is higher because their must be a reason why it is higher.
+They also feel more confident in their choice if the price is higher because there must be a reason why it is higher.
 By differentiating and increasing the value of your product, you pull more interest from prospective buyers without having to engage in further selling.
-This avoids high volume costs typically incurred from low cost strategies, and frees up your business to focus on more profit maximizing activities.
-It is also a lot easier to drive revenue up with higher prices, than to take the volume approach with a race to the bottom pricing strategy.
+This avoids high volume costs typically incurred from low-cost strategies and frees up your business to focus on more profit-maximizing activities.
+It is also a lot easier to drive revenue up with higher prices than to take the volume approach with a race to the bottom pricing strategy.

 This one stuck out to many in the audience as it contradicts most people’s natural thinking.
 Dorian stated clearly that he thoroughly enjoys competition.
 High levels of competition are indicative of market appeal for the product or service, which can result in higher profits for your firm.
 In other words, there’s money where the competition is: just figure out a different angle and beat them.
 Your competitors have already spent their time and money educating the market about this product or service which means you don’t have to!

 Learn how your competitors are conducting their business as a foundation to build off of; then you can find ways to differentiate your product from the competitors.
 If successful, you not only have a better product than them but you have a unique selling proposition as well.
 This will allow you to approach the industry in a new way that will attract consumers.
 Enjoy your company in a highly competitive industry!